-I am a palaeontologist based at Manchester University.
+I am a palaeontologist based at the University of Manchester.
 Much of my work employs X-ray techniques to better understand early terrestrial animals and ecosystems.
 I currently hold an 1851 Research Fellowship investigating the origin and early evolution of insects.
 The links above will take you to further details about me, my research, journalism and photography, and my contact details.
 News can be found below.

 A new paper has just appeared, in which I - with my colleague Jason Dunlop from the Museum für Naturkunde, Berlin - use fossils from the Devonian Rhynie Chert to work out the range of motion in an extinct arahcnid's limbs.
 We then use the open source software Blender to create a reconstruction of the animal's gait using its centre of mass and limb articulations.
 The supplementary information includes an introductory guide on how to use the software.
 This by no means comprehensive, and indeed, the study doesn't make use of all Blender's impressive capabilities, but hopefully it will lessen the application's learning curve.
 Details of the paper are below: